Quantifying the unextendibility of entanglement: Applications for secret key and entanglement distillation

 where $r \in[0,1]$, so that $\rho_r$ is a convex mixture of a maximally entangled state $\Phi^d$ of Schmidt rank~$d$ and its orthogonal complement.
 Numerous works have been carried out to study the distillation rate of isotropic states under various scenarios~\cite{Fang2017,wang2018semidefinite,Leditzky2017,Rozpedek2018}.
-Here we investigate the probabilistic entanglement distillation under 1-LOCC operations.
+Here we investigate probabilistic entanglement distillation under 1-LOCC operations and show the advantage of our method in estimating the overhead.
 We consider the case $d=2$ for simplicity.
-Figure~\ref{fig:isotropic} plots the unextendible entanglement and relative entropy of entanglement for the overhead of probabilistic entanglement or secret key distillation for this set of states.
-Note that the relative entropy of entanglement for qubit-qubit isotropic states ($d=2$) was calculated in \cite{VPRK97}.
+Figure~\ref{fig:isotropic} plots the unextendible entanglement and relative entropy of entanglement for the overhead of probabilistic entanglement or secret key distillation for this set of states.\footnote{All Matlab codes used to generate these plots and calculate various unextendible entanglement measures are available with the arXiv posting of this paper as arXiv ancillary files.} Note that the relative entropy of entanglement for qubit-qubit isotropic states ($d=2$) was calculated in \cite{VPRK97}.

+\textbf{S~states:} An S~state is a mixture of the Bell state and non-orthogonal product noise, whose distillation protocols were studied in \cite{Rozpedek2018,Zhao2021}.
+Here, we define it as

+Figure~\ref{fig:S state} plots the unextendible entanglement and relative entropy of entanglement for the overhead of probabilistic entanglement or secret key distillation for this set of states.
+The result shows that our result establishes a better lower bound on the overhead of probabilistic distillation under 1-LOCC operations.

 \textbf{Erased states:} We also consider the class of erased states, which are the Choi states of quantum erasure channels \cite{GBP97}: